Notice of Appointments

 The Director of Human Resources shall coordinate compliance efforts under this policy.
 Inquiries concerning the program should be referred to the Director.
-Specific questions concerning compliance in student programs and services should be directed to the Dean of Students.
+Specific questions concerning compliance in student programs and services should be directed to the Multicultural and Accessibility Coordinator in Student Affairs.
 Similarly, inquiries related to the instructional programs should be directed to the Provost or the campus ADA Coordinator.

 Sexual harassment is prohibited sex discrimination under Section 703, Title VII, Civil Rights Act of 1964.
 It is contrary to the policies of Shepherd University for any employee to sexually harass another employee or student of the University by (a) making unwelcome sexual advances or requests for sexual favors or other verbal or physical conduct of a sexual nature a condition of employee’s continued employment or a student’s progress toward completing course requirements, or (b) making submission to or rejection of such conduct a basis for employment decisions or academic progress decisions, or (c) through such conduct creating an intimidating, hostile, or offensive working environment for an employee or unreasonable interference in a student’s educational progress.